2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 ## December 2022 - v15 Release

 1. ⏳ Better indicate premium/patron features and explain to the user what it is and how to get it
+    1. Visual indicators on buttons
+    1. Visual messages in certain places
+    1. Details dialog to know more about the feature
+    1. Public DB of the feature explaining it in more details, how to activate etc.
 1. ⏳ Improve WYSIWYG
     1. Sections to better allign images
     1. Use classes to determine size instead of styles
     1. Images which auto-resize based on size
+    1. Create `CmsService.Show()` to auto apply certain aspects
+    1. Possibly auto-include some CSS to make things look right?
-1. ⏳ Ability to import apps from folder directly (patrons)
+1. ✅ Ability to import apps from folder directly (patrons)
-1. Settings: Ability to augment the preset configuration / settings with custom overrides
+    1. ✅ Functionality
+    1. ✅ Hints / Infos to user
+    1. Documentation
-1. ⏳ Integration of Google Translate in the Edit UI
+1. ✅ Integration of Google Translate in the Edit UI
-1. ⏳ New Auto-Installer with search, list-view etc.
-    1. ⏳ Features to configure at system level which apps are allowed / must be installed
-    1. ✅ Feature to tell new auto-installer what apps are already installed
-1. Export / Import
-    1. ✅ Create export bundle configuration to mark content-types and entities for export together
+    1. ✅ Functionality for one field
-    1. ⏳ Create json bundle export system
-    1. ⏳ Create json bundle import system
+    1. ✅ For many fields
+    1. ✅ Configure so it only affects string fields
+    1. ✅ Ability to disable auto-translate on certain fields - eg. name fields
+    1. ✅ Ability to add custom API key
+    1. ✅ Clear warning when using the demo key
+    1. ✅ Make sure the license is respected and easy to spot
-    1. ⏳ Extend the file-based data loader to also load bundles
+    1. ⏳ Documentation for this (how the fields are selected, how to activate, etc.)
-1. ⏳ Rename internal `.data` folder to `App_Data/system` and similar as this folder will contain private data in future
-1. ⏳ Feature to deploy a corporate license in an installation to auto-enable certain features on all sites
 1. Release v15 before XMas

 This is all done and ready for v15 as of 2022-12-12